Nanolx/NanoDroid/README.md

 ### Google Account

 * Can't login to Google Account
-  * there's currently an issue where logging in with version 74.x of Chrome/Chromium/Bromite or WebView derived from them fails
+  * there's an issue where logging in with version 74.x of Chrome/Chromium/Bromite or WebView derived from them fails
-  * the work-arounds are:
+  * the fix is:
-     * install an older version (up to 73.x)
+     * update microG to 0.2.7.17455
-     * switch to Android System WebView (downloadable from Play Store or APK Mirror)
-     * uninstall updates to downgrade to factory version (which likely is older than 74.x)

 ### SafetyNet

+**Note:** microG's Droid Guard Helper is currently _not_ able to perform SafetyNet Attestation.

 * Applications/SafetyNet check complain with `Google Play Services are missing`
   * you did not